Sun Exposure

 Moderate:

 - UVA-driven nitric-oxide release lowers blood pressure.
-Skin holds large stores of nitrogen-oxide species that UVA mobilises into bioactive nitric oxide; population blood pressure tracks with latitude and season, and a cohort of 342,457 dialysis patients across 2,178 US clinics found incident UV linearly inversely associated with pre-dialysis systolic blood pressure[6][7].
+Skin holds large stores of nitrogen-oxide species that UVA mobilises into bioactive nitric oxide; population blood pressure tracks with latitude and season, and a cross-sectional analysis of 342,457 dialysis patients across 2,178 US clinics found ambient UV inversely associated with pre-dialysis systolic blood pressure[11][12].
+The mechanism is genuine, but the reported effect (~ −12 mmHg in white patients) is large for an environmental signal, the design is cross-sectional with no individual UV dosimetry, and several authors hold relevant commercial ties (AOBiome, Relaxsol, Fresenius) — so residual confounding is the likeliest partial explanation.

 - Bright morning sun anchors the circadian clock.
 Daylight intensity at the eyes (via melanopsin-expressing retinal cells) suppresses morning melatonin and sets the evening melatonin rise.
 This is the single highest-leverage cue for sleep timing — see Circadian rhythms.